anecz17/WaterfowlProject171/README2.md

 We are interested in the ```STATUS``` column which specifies if the specific day is containtment or not.
 This is implied by either a ```B``` or ```C``` value found in this column. ```B``` stands for **birds** (not containment) and ```C``` stands for containment (self-explanatory).

 ### Preprocessing
+Due to the large amount of data in the NEXRAD files, we took a computer/cloud approach to store these files for preprocessing.
+In order to download the massively RAW archived NEXRAD files from our selected station, we used an R script provided by [Agrinerds](https://www.agrinerds.com/) to batch download data.
+The provided R scripts can be found within the repo [here](downloadnexrad_folders_original.R).

 ### Modeling